SelasAI/Selas-REST/README.md

 #### Authorizing or denying the access to the services

-Using the Selas-node client, you can manage how your customers can access our services.
+Using the Spawn-node client, you can manage how your customers can access our services.

 To allow a user to access our services, you first need to create an app user.
 During the creation, you need to provide an identifier that will be necessary to access to the usage data.
 It will be refered in this client as an external id.
 This external id can be an email, a username, a phone number, a crypto wallet address, etc.